kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/envoy/_index.md

 ## Deprecation notice
 Starting with **Gloo**, release `v1.5.0-beta8`, and **Gloo Enterprise**, release `v1.5.0-beta3`, the way to specify inline rate limit actions on `VirtualHosts` and `Routes` has slightly changed.
 The old configuration format is still supported and will continue to be for all Gloo and Gloo Enterprise `v1.x` releases.
+It will be removed with the next major Gloo version (`v2.0.0`).

 #### Virtual Hosts
 Old format: